happybono/SonataSmooth/README.md

 ##### Kernel Radius (`r`)
 -	Defines how many data points on each side of the target point are included in the smoothing window.
 -	The kernel width is calculated as `(2 × radius) + 1`.
+-   For Gaussian-based filters, the standard deviation (σ) is computed as : `σ = (2 × radius + 1) / Sigma Factor` where Sigma Factor is user-selectable (default : 6.0, range : 1.0 - 12.0).
 -	Recommended range : 3 to 7.
 -	If the kernel window is larger than the dataset, the app will show an error and prevent calibration / export.